jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 Due to the complexity of the workbook, various sheets include error validation to help prevent issues.
 Unfortunately, this error checking can't be done automatically or on the entire workbook in one click so sheets have to be checked individually.
 To check a sheet for errors, navigate to the formulas toolbar and select error checking as shown below:
 ![image](images/Pasted_image_20240221110946.png)
 If you notice discrepancies in the dashboard, try performing an error check on the following sheets:
-- Transactions (for invalid categories)
+- **Transactions** (for invalid categories)
-- Balance History (for missing unique account identifiers)
+- **Balance History** (for missing unique account identifiers)
 ## Invalid or Missing Accounts
 ![image](images/Pasted_image_20240514205956.png)

-The dropdown that shows up when you try to add a new account is created and validated using the balance history records.
+The dropdown that shows up when you try to add a new account is created and validated using the **Balance History** records.
 If you are trying to add an account and it isn't showing in the list, or you have a validation error on an existing account, likely the problem is that there isn't an associated record in the balance history sheet.

 To solve this issue, simply create a balance history record for the account you want to add.
 It should then show up in the dropdown list and not throw any validation errors.
 ## Missing Data